ash-project/ash/documentation/topics/policies.md

 #### Filter checks

-Some checks don't return a status, but instead return a "filter".
+Most checks won't return a status, but instead return a "filter".
 Filter checks are applied to the query that is being run, and then the rest of the checks are run.
 In general, all checks should be filter checks or simple checks.

 ### The Simplest Policy